ec-europa/joinup-dev/web/modules/custom/error_page/README.md

 ## Configure

-As explained earlier, the entire configuration is done via `settings/php`:
+As explained earlier, the entire configuration is done via `settings.php`:

 ### ErrorPageErrorHandler autoload